 Gift-giving doesn’t have to be stressful!
-With this list of over 100 educational gift ideas for kids, you can cross off your gift list with educational gifts that are fun AND promote learning and creativity.
+With this idea list of over 100 of the best gifts for homeschoolers, you can cross off your gift list with educational gifts that are fun AND promote learning and creativity.

 I love combining several types of supplies, different weights of paper (drawing, watercolor, pastels) to create a huge art kit for an extra special holiday gift.